ibm-cloud-docs/account/enterprise-add-accounts.md

 {: go}

+## Before you begin
+{: add-account-terraform-prereq}
+{: terraform}

+Before you can add accounts to an enterprise by using Terraform, make sure that you have completed the following:

+- Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
+- Create a Terraform configuration file that is named `main.tf`.
+In this file, you add the configuration to create an authorization between services by using HashiCorp Configuration Language.
+For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

 ### Importing accounts by using Terraform
 {: #add-account-terraform}
 {: terraform}

-You can import an existing account in an enterprise resource by using Terraform.
+Use the following steps to import an existing account in an enterprise resource by using Terraform.

-1. To install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform, follow the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
-The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.

-2. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to import accounts by using HashiCorp Configuration Language.
-For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.
+1. Create an argument in your `main.tf` file.
 The following example imports an account by using the `ibm_enterprise_account` resource, where `enterprise_id` is where the account is imported.
 You must have an existing IAM ID of an enterprise primary contact in order to complete the task.

    ```terraform
    resource "ibm_enterprise_account" "enterprise_import_account"{